Introduction: DIY Lithium-ion Battery Charger

 I have attached images of my charger performing battery charging and terminating the charging process.

 So.
 Finally we are done.

 Thanks for your time.
-Don't forget to check put my other instructables.
+Don't forget to check out my other instructables and my youtube channel..

 Please be positive and constructive.